kvarak/dnd/docs/_Classes/warlock.md

 | 9 | Your fevered mind sees figments and mirages, each relating to your patron’s will
 | 10 | The only food you can hold down is fine desert sand

 ### Master of the Dunes
-At 1st level, your patron imbues you with the hardiness to not only survive in the desert, but thrive.
+Your patron imbues you with the hardiness to not only survive in the desert, but thrive.
 You no longer require food or water, nor do you suffer any ill effects from dehydration.
-As well, you can survive comfortably in temperatures up to 300 degrees F, and you gain advantage on Investigation and Perception checks while in a desert.
+In addition you gain the *Survival - Desert survival* skill and its prerequisite.

 ### Twisting Sands
-From 6th level, when you suffer damage, you can use your ***reaction*** to transform yourself into a whirling cloud of sand.
-Thi works as if you had used the *gaseous form* spell.
+When you suffer damage, you can use your ***reaction*** to transform yourself into a whirling cloud of sand.
+This works as if you had used the *gaseous form* spell.
 You can return to your normal form at will without using an action, provided there is room to do so.

 After you use this ability, you must complete a long rest before you may use it again.

 If you use this ability while in a desert or over sand, you may do so at will as an ***action***, and gain a movement speed twice your speed.

 Starting at 10th level, you can use this feature at will as an action anywhere.
 Using this feature as a reaction is still limited to once per long rest.

 ### Shaper of the Sands
-At 10th level, the pharaohs grant you the ability to shape the sands to your whims.
-As an action, you may cast the *fabricate* spell without using a spell slot, though you may only use this ability on sand.
+The pharaohs grant you the ability to shape the sands to your whims.
+As an ***action***, you may cast the *fabricate* spell without using a spell slot, though you may only use this ability on sand.
 You may create objects and structures out of sand, sandstone, or glass.

-Additionally, you may use this ability to craft weapons and armor you are proficient with out of sand, even if you do not have proficiency in the appropriate crafting tools.
-If anyone other than you attempts to use a weapon or suit of armor created by this skill, the object immediately crumbles into a pile of sand.
+Additionally, you may use this ability to create weapons and armor you are proficient with out of sand.
+If anyone other than you attempts to use a weapon or suit of armor created by this feature, the object immediately crumbles into a pile of sand.

 ### Desiccate
-Beginning at 14th level, you may attempt to drain vitality from the creatures around you, restoring your own health in the process.
+You may attempt to drain vitality from the creatures around you, restoring your own health in the process.
 As an ***action*** on your turn, you may designate a number of creatures within 60 feet of you equal to your Intelligence modifier.
 Each of these creatures must make a Constitution saving throw against your spell save DC.
 If a creature fails this saving throw, it takes 5d6 necrotic damage, while a creature that succeeds instead takes half this amount.
 You then regain hit points equal to half the total necrotic damage taken by all the creatures, including those that succeeded the saving throw.

 After you use this ability, you must complete a long rest before you may use it again.

 ### Patron Invocations
 The following invocations are granted by the Pharaoh to its warlocks.